py-universe/django-rest-cli/README.md

 ## I Love this, how can I thank you Nyior?
 Please let your developer friends know about this repo :) If you star this repo too I won't complain xD

+## Limitations
+Python310 isn't supported in this project yet.
+We are working on it.

 ## Licence
 MIT